Travel Postcard: 48 hours in Antigua

 Stop at the top of the road at the center for the Antigua Rainforest Canopy Tour (562-6363), where Rangers lead visitors on zip-lines across the gorge every day except Sundays.

 Not for the faint-hearted, the full canopy tour takes about 2.5 hours.
 Bookings are recommended.
-If time is limited there is a 75 minute tour on nine zip lines up to 360 feet and 300-feet long.
+If time is limited there is a 75 minute tour on nine zip lines up to 360 feet (109 meters) and 300-feet (91 meters) long.

 A 99-year-old man is the oldest to complete the tour, according to the rangers.
 The tour is not recommended for pregnant women or people with back, knee or shoulder problems or those with a heart condition.